 Set three variables with full paths.
 One pointing to the root directory of the CONCOCT software, one pointing to the test data repository, named CONCOCT_TEST and one to the directory we just created.
 If you now have these in the folder /home/username/src/, for instance, then use:

 CONCOCT=/home/username/src/CONCOCT CONCOCT_TEST=/home/username/src/CONCOCT-test-data CONCOCT_EXAMPLE=/home/username/CONCOCT-complete-example

-You can see the full path of a directory you are located in by running
+You can see the full path of a directory you are located in by running the command pwd.

 Assembling Metagenomic Reads¶